SuleimanFarah/sunpy/Feature-Wishlist.md

 * wavelength range object, can easily convert to other units, accepted by everything
 * a goes object which can fetch GOES data and display it
 * net module to grab eve data (all the different levels)
-* add masks to maps (could be done by using numpy.ma module see [this](http://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html#rationale)
+* add masks to maps (could be done by using numpy.ma module see [this](http://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html#rationale))
+* solar and earth ephemeris information (sun as seen by Earth and in general for observatories such as STEREO).
+This is needed if the information is not included in header files but is useful in general.